Stress at work - a guide for employees

 One of your employer’s main legal duties is to ensure that you are safe at work and to reduce any risks that you may face whether this is from machinery, fellow employees or your workload.
 That said, an employer can expect that you should tolerate the normal pressures of work unless they know of a particular condition that makes you more prone to stress.

 Once you inform your employer that you feel stressed, as seen above, ideally, they should act as quickly as possible to manage this with you and if this is not done sufficiently expeditiously then you may raise a formal grievance or have to go off sick.

-Can stress at work amount to a disability for the purposes of discrimination?
+Can stress amount to a disability for the purposes of discrimination?

-If your stress at work has arisen as a result of a problem at work, it is unlikely in and of itself to be considered a disability under the Equality Act 2010.
+If your stress has arisen as a result of a problem at work, it is generally uncommon in and of itself to be considered a disability under the Equality Act 2010 (Equality Act 2010).
 That said, it could have been triggered by an underlying condition such as anxiety or depression which can amount to a disability or it could become so serious that it affects you everyday life and so does then amount to a disability.

-Can I leave and claim constructive dismissal if my employer has not handled my workplace stress well?
+Can I leave and claim constructive dismissal if my employer has not handled my stress well?

-Can my employer contact me if I am signed off with work-related stress?
+Can my employer contact me if I am signed off with stress?

-An employer should contact you if you are on sick leave due to work-related stress, only if it is necessary to do so – for example if the matter is urgent or pressing – such as because an annual or periodic review or a redundancy situation has arisen.
+An employer should only contact you if you are on sick leave due to stress if it is necessary to do so – for example if the matter is urgent or pressing – such as because an annual or periodic review or a redundancy situation has arisen.
 However, your employer should first check that you are capable of having such a discussion and if possible, they should contact you in writing as a first step.

 Recent case law has indicated that employment tribunals will take the view that an employee may be entitled to resign, if the employer contacts the employee an unreasonable amount while off work such that the term of implied mutual trust and confidence between the two is broken and the employee resigns and can claim constructive dismissal.